superelien/spotify-finder-app/README.md

 # spotify-finder-app
-musics finder with spotify API
+musics finder with spotify API and REACT-js

 By superelien